-5.28 Policy Q27 (c) limits basement residential accommodation to one floor below ground.
+5.28 Policy Q27 F limits basement residential accommodation to one floor below ground.
 This is seeks to ensure adequate amenity to all residential accommodation.
 New basement residential accommodation is not supported beneath existing basement accommodation (including semi basements).
-For non-residential development Policy Q27 (f) acknowledges that in major developments it may be acceptable to have more than one non-residential basement levels of more than one storey in height where applicants can robustly demonstrate that there would be no significant impacts will result.
+For non-residential development Policy Q27 I acknowledges that in major developments it may be acceptable to have more than one non-residential basement level of more than one storey in height where applicants can robustly demonstrate that no significant impacts will result.
 In assessing these cases designers should show that matters of hydrology or the land stability of neighbouring buildings, trees and other structures, have all been fully assessed.